KhaledAbd/Asara/README.md

 # Developed By

--[ Khaled Mohamed -Front-End Developer-](https://github.com/krypton225) responsible of HTML, css, Bootstrap.
+-[ Khaled Mohamed -Front-End Developer-](https://github.com/krypton225) responsible of HTML, CSS, Bootstrap.

--[ Khaled Mohammed Elshoky -Full-Stack-](https://github.com/KhaledAbd/) -full-stack Developer- Angular & Dot Net Core FrameWork.
+-[ Khaled Mohammed Elshoky -Full-Stack-](https://github.com/KhaledAbd/) Full-Stack Developer- Angular & Dot Net Core FrameWork.

 Asara is a shop management web application:
 - This application is cross-platform.
 So, you can run it in windows or linux or mac.. etc.